FREQUENTLY ASKED QUESTIONS

 How long will the session last?

-Session time may vary, however, sessions typically last anywhere from 45 minutes to 1 hour.
+Session time may vary, however, the standard session length is 1 hour.

 Will I be given homework?